viniciusrocsantiago/java-weatherapi-test/README.md

 - Build Tool: Maven (Inferred from standard Java/Spring setup)
 - Architecture: RESTful Web Service
 - Dependencies: Spring Web, likely uses a JSON processing library (Gson) and an HTTP client to communicate with the external weather API.
-- Caffeine (caching library): Display indicator in console application if result is pulled from cache
+- Caffeine (caching library): Indicator is displayed in console application if result is pulled from cache
 - Testing: JUnit, Mockito

 ### Getting Started